Give Your AI

 How Continuity fixes this:

-RAG-based storage keeps your architectural decisions permanently.
-768-dimensional embeddings enable semantic search so AI finds relevant context automatically.
+Embedding-based retrieval keeps architectural decisions persistently accessible.
+768-dimensional embeddings enable semantic search so relevant context is surfaced automatically.

 I'm tired of re-explaining my codebase architecture